formal-php/access-layer/documentation/queries/select.md

 This will return as many rows as you have users and with a `0` in the `score` column.

 You could use this query to populate a new table `users_score`.

+??? warning
+    PostgreSQL is more strict than MySQL when specifying inline strings.
+It will fail when it deems strings to not be valid utf8 strings.

+    Initially this feature was tested against any [unicode string](https://innmind.org/BlackBox/sets/#__tabbed_2_3) but PostgreSQL would regularly fail on some of them.
+It may only be some character blocks that cause problems.
+But for the time being it's now only tested on alphanumerical characters.